“Are you going to sell your properties?”

 Most people get paid once for the hours that they spend working.
 I collect ongoing payments, in perpetuity.
 Barring a major calamity, I expect to be earning this residual income for the rest of my life.

 (By the way, I’ll be rolling out a course that includes step-by-step guides, checklists and templates covering this entire process.
-I’m spending more than a year developing and refining this material; the release is slated for mid-2016.
+I’ve spent more than three years developing and refining the material.
 Sign up here if you’re interested in learning more).

 Okay, back to the story, already in progress … At this point, we’ve confirmed our new tenant.
 We turn our attention to what truly matters: Hiking in Rio de Janiero, absorbing art and sculpture at Inhotim, visiting friends in Sao Paulo.